 The Safety of Your Child is our Top Priority

-COVID vaccinations are mandatory for staff and highly encouraged for students.
-We expect 80-95% of our community will be vaccinated.
+COVID vaccinations are mandatory for staff and students without exception.
+Our community will be 100% vaccinated all summer long.

 Almost all camp activities (including rehearsing and eating) take place outdoors.
 Indoor spaces are fully ventilated with filtered AC and windows.

 All our staff receive American Red Cross First Aid and EpiPen training.

 COVID safety is very important, but there are plenty of other ways we’ll be ensuring the safety of our students at camp this summer: